llRodroll/ML/README.md

 ## HR

-Series of codes following codelab of TensorFlow, Keras and deep learning, without a PhD of hand write images.
+Series of codes following Google Developer codelab of TensorFlow, Keras and deep learning, without a PhD of hand write images.